 Love Child

 My Dad, an engineer at heart, planned his family.
 Wife?
 Check.
 Boy to carry on family name?
 Check.
 Girl?
 Check.
 House?
 Check.
-Bedroom for each child?
-Check.
 Dog?
 Check.
 Family complete.
 Check boxes, checked.

-Sperm count?
-Not enough...
-“You can’t make any more babies”, said his doctor.
-That was good news.
+When his doctor said, "You can’t make any more babies”, it was welcome news.

-Around that time a little rule breaking sperm snuck into Mom against the doctor’s diagnosis; me.
-I jostled and battled other swimmers inside of Mom to be the first sperm to reach the solo egg waiting at the finish line.
+Around that time a little swimmer intent on breaking rules squeezed her way into mom.
+It was me.
+I didn't get the doctor’s memo.
+Pandemonium broke out as I jostled and battled other swimmers to be the first one to reach the solo egg waiting at the finish line.
 I really wanted to win this one.
 I was a natural competitor, a good swimmer, and I wanted a family.

 But something didn’t feel quite right to me.
 I didn’t get the vibe that anybody was cheering for me at the finish line.
 I quietly hunkered down and waited for my grand entrance day and introduction to the family.